bermarte/js-quiz/planning/development-strategy.md

 ### REPO

-- This user story is developed on branch `home`.
+- This user story is developed on branch `master`.
 - This branch is merged to `master` branch after completion.

 ### Task A